m4ttsch/omscs-notes-notes/information-security/authentication.md

 During enrollment, the system applies the hash function to the supplied password and writes this value to the file.
 When a user later comes to authenticate, the system hashes the supplied password and checks that value against the persisted hash value.

-The benefit of this approach is that if an attacker steals this file they cannot compromise any user accounts because they can’t recreate the original passwords.
+The benefit of this approach is that if an attacker steals this file they cannot compromise any user accounts because they can't recreate the original passwords.

 Even so, these password files should still only be readable by the root user.

 ## Hash Functions
 A hash function takes a variable length password and outputs a fixed-length hash value.

 A hash function is a one-way function, which means that it is very difficult to invert.
-In other words, it’s easy to compute a hash given an input, but it’s very difficult to recreate an input given a hash.
+In other words, it's easy to compute a hash given an input, but it's very difficult to recreate an input given a hash.

 ### Hash Functions and Threats
 We assume that the one-way property of hash functions holds, so hash function inversion is not a threat.